Detection and isolation of infectious influenza a virus in human hypertrophic tonsillar tissues from asymptomatic subjects (2017)

 NLM

 Castro IA, Martins Júnior RB, Silva TA da, Jesus BLS de, Cardoso RS, Prates MC, Silva ML, Carenzi LL, Tamashiro E, Anselmo-Lima WT, Arruda E. Detection and isolation of infectious influenza a virus in human hypertrophic tonsillar tissues from asymptomatic subjects.
 Scientific Program and Abstracts.
-2017 ;[citado 2026 jan.
-09 ] -
+2017 ;[citado 2026 mar.
+11 ] -

 Vancouver

 Castro IA, Martins Júnior RB, Silva TA da, Jesus BLS de, Cardoso RS, Prates MC, Silva ML, Carenzi LL, Tamashiro E, Anselmo-Lima WT, Arruda E. Detection and isolation of infectious influenza a virus in human hypertrophic tonsillar tissues from asymptomatic subjects.
 Scientific Program and Abstracts.
-2017 ;[citado 2026 jan.
-09 ] - Prevalence of rhinovirus RNA in patients with chronic rhinosinusitis
+2017 ;[citado 2026 mar.
+11 ] - Respiratory viruses in secretion and tissue biopsies from patients with chronic sinusitis

 - Viral profile in chronic adenotonsillar diseases

-- Respiratory viruses in chronic rhinosinusitis
+- Prevalence of respiratory viruses in children with chronic tonsillitis

 How to cite